 But you have to understand, this was a time, not just before printing, but indexing as well.
 Books were copied by hand and space was used as available, even where the copied texts had nothing to do with each other.
 The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with a number of ancient Greek medical treatises by Hippocrates, Theophilus, and others.
 What’s worse, those texts weren’t appended to the end but were actually stuck between the Old and New Testaments.

-Libraries were full of hodgepodge books like that, on top of innumerable scrolls and loose-leaf parchment—a cobbled mess.
-And to top it off, monks often added commentaries in the margins—or erased texts outright.
+On top of that, monks often added commentaries in the margins—or erased texts outright.
 Since both vellum and parchment were rare and expensive, manuscripts of marginal value were sometimes bleached and copied over, creating what’s known as a palimpsest.

-The quest was complicated because the book in question was a known palimpsest.
-There was nothing to say the geographical work hadn’t been copied over in its time, as the work it replaced.
-Visual inspection was irrelevant.
+It was a palimpsest, which meant visual inspection was useless.
 Special equipment was needed, which is why the Atlas wasn’t found for many centuries.
 Scholars at the University of Leipzig, using the newly developed technique of photography, were preserving vellum pages taken from a crumbling castle in Bavaria when, with the help of magnifying equipment, they noticed trace evidence of earlier markings.
 They put the pages under “differential illumination,” and living men once again laid eyes on the ancient and arcane “gibberish,” shining through the overlaid ink in a dark glow.

 It was called lots of things in its life.
-The Necronomicon.
 The Book of Shadows.
 The Devil’s Bible.
-All we know for certain is that discovery started a war—and ended it too, when the only known copy was destroyed.
+The Necronomicon.
+All we know for certain is that its discovery started a war—and ended it too, when the only known copy was destroyed.
 And everyone rejoiced.
 Without their fabled tome, it was assumed the seekers of the dark, now scattered and ruined, would simply ease to be—eradicated, like the plague.

 But it was not so.
 It turns out, the war never ends.
 Not in our lifetimes anyway.